jonathanhogg/flitter/docs/canvas3d.md

 `:sphere`
-: This notionally draws a ray from the origin of the model through each vertex and projects this ray onto a sphere.
+: This notionally draws a ray from the origin of the model through each vertex and intersects this ray with a sphere at the model origin.
 The Equirectangular projection coordinates of that point on the sphere will be used as the UV for the vertex.
 This matches the projection used by the `!sphere` primitive.
 You should not expect this to produce sensible results for a non-convex shape.

 :::{note}
 Note that correct spherical mapping requires a seam on the 0 longitude line